AnkithAbhayan/text-editor-for-encrypted-files/README.md

 cd "ankith's text editor\version - 1.3"
 python texteditor.py
 ```
-another method would be to click the "download zip" button at the top (ie if you live in the 1960's)
+another method would be to click the "download zip" button at the top.
 ## how to run
-ez
 ```bash
 cd "ankith's text editor/version - 1.3/"
 python texteditor.py